PresageLabs/PrediBench/README.md

 ### Research depth: counting visits

 Our agents were given two tools: a general GoogleSearch that returns a list of links and their snippet texts, and a VisitWebpage tool to visit individual webpages.
-One could expect an analyst to increase performance when double-checking sources using VisitWebpage : but often, models did not verify sources, as long as they had elements of answer in the google search snippets.
+One could expect an analyst to increase performance when double-checking sources using VisitWebpage: but often, models did not verify sources, as long as they had elements of answer in the google search snippets.

 It appears that double-checking results increases research quality.
 Returns grows with the count of webpages visited - Perplexity's Sonar-Deep-Research is not shown on this graph, visited over 16 webpages on average - which also reinforces the hypothesis that visiting more sources leads to success.